ChucklesOnGitHub/website/content/home/experience.md

     date_end: '2021-11-05'
     description: Inspired by the Open Ephys Cajal NeuroKit Course and with a group of colleagues, we adapted the materials and gave a course in Spanish using kits to 25 students in 8 countries across Latin America, at no cost to them thanks to IBRO funding.
 The course included lectures by open source tool developers.
 All the materials are open source on GitHub and on YouTube.

-  - title: Miniscope talk and hands-on workshop, Paris Neuro Course
+  - title: Talk and hands-on workshop "Miniscopes at Open Ephys", Paris Neuro Course
     company: Instructor
     company_url: 'https://parisneuro.ovh/'
     company_logo: ''